wizardwand/photoorganiser/README.md

 ## Credits

-This app is developed by [Shirish Patil](https://github.com/wizardwand) Shirish Patil.
+This app is developed by [Shirish Patil](https://github.com/wizardwand).

 Thanks to for libarary [Drew Noakes](https://drewnoakes.com/code/exif/).